 Talent lifting the cover glass and placing it in the gelling chamber.

 Add APS to the gelling solution [1-TXT] and vortex briefly [2].
 Pipette 200 microliters of gelling solution on the sample [3] and cautiously close the chamber, avoiding air bubbles within the gel [4].
-Incubate the gelling chamber for at least 1 hour at 37 degrees Celsius to polymerize the gel [5].
+Add water to the staining chamber and incubate the staining chamber for at least 1 hour at 37 degrees Celsius to polymerize the gel [5].

 Talent adding APS to the gelling solution.
 TEXT: APS – ammoniumperoxidsulfate